wpswings/track-orders-for-woocommerce/README.txt

 **6. Track Your Order Popup:** Set up a "Track Your Order" popup to make order tracking simple and quick for your customers.

-**7. DHL Shipping Integration:** With the live tracking API, let your customers track their orders easily, no need to visit the carrier’s website.
+**7. DHL Shipping Integration:** With the tracking API, let your customers track their orders easily, no need to visit the carrier’s website.

-**8. Carriers Supported 400+ :** WooCommerce Shipment Tracking plugin now supports over 400+ carriers, like DHL, UPS, FedEx, and many more
+**8. Carriers Supported 1000+:** WooCommerce Shipment Tracking plugin now supports over 1000+ carriers, like DHL, UPS, FedEx, and many more

 **9. Custom Email Template Builder :** Create custom email templates with a simple drag-and-drop builder.
 Select and organize elements like headers, footers, and custom HTML to match your style.